Menu

 Transferring your barcodes to the label sheet

-If you created only one barcode, you can directly drag-and-drop the image in an empty label cell on the Avery sheet template from the output folder.
+If you created only one barcode, you can directly drag and drop the image in an empty label cell on the Avery sheet template from the output folder.
 If the barcode isn’t centered in the label cell, you may need to adjust both indentation and paragraph spacing.

 Printing your label sheet

-Load the correct Avery label sheet in your printer.
-In Word, check whether your page setup is correctly set up (page size, etc.).
-Then click the Print… button and leave “Print PostScript over text” unchecked.
+Load the correct Avery label sheet to your printer.
+In Word, check to make sure your page is setup correctly (page size, etc.).
+Then click File > Print button and leave “Print PostScript over text” unchecked.
+Your barcodes will now print perfectly on your Avery label sheet.

 Barcode Producer for Mac/PC creates perfect barcodes for retail packages, labels, books, packages, and everything else.